 Buying a home certainly seems like can be a long and daunting process, it doesn’t have to be.
 With a plethora of information, we have access to in 2019, it can get hectic figuring out what’s true and not true.
-We are here to clear up the top 10 myths associated with the home buying process.
+We are here to clear up the top 10 home buying myths you need to stop believing.

 #1: You need a 20% down payment to buy a home.